How to Get Around Fuerteventura: Car, Bus and What to Know Before You Go

 Can I drive to Cofete beach with a rental car?

-Which base is best for getting around?
+Which base is best for exploring by car?